fadden/6502bench/SourceGen/RuntimeData/README.md

    default is "emulation".
  * undocumented-opcodes={true|false} - Enable or disable undocumented
    opcodes.
 They are disabled by default.
+ * first-word-is-load-addr={true|false} - If true, the first two bytes of the file contain the load address.

 All of these things can be changed after the project has begun, but it's nice to have them configured in advance.